 The Statutory Auditors of the Company has stated in their report that during thecourse of Audit no fraud on or by the Company has been noticed or reported.

 23. SECRETARIAL AUDIT

 24. PARTICLUARS OF EMPLOYEES

-In terms of the provision of Section 197(12) of the Act read with the Rules 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014a statement showing the names and other particulars of the employees drawing remunerationin excess of the limits set out in the said rules is provided in a separate annexureforming part of this Report.
+In terms of the provisions of Section 197(12) of the Act read with the Rules 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014a statement showing the names and other particulars of the employees drawing remunerationin excess of the limits set out in the said rules is provided in a separate annexureforming part of this Report.
 Having regard to the provision of the first proviso toSection 136(1) of the Act the Annual Report excluding the aforesaid information is beingsent to the Members of the Company.
-In terms of Section 136 the said annexure is open forinspection at the Registered Office of the Company.
+In terms of Section 136 the said annexure is open forinspection.
 Any Member interested in obtaining a copy of the same may write to the CompanySecretary.

 The disclosures pertaining to the remuneration and other details as required undersection 197(12) of the Act read with Rule 5(1) of the of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 have been provided in the Annual Reportas "Annexure 4".